confyio/confy-node/README.md

 ##### Update an environment (PATCH /orgs/:org/projects/:project/envs/:env)

-Update an environment.
+Update the given environment. __Description__ is the only thing which can be updated.
 Authenticated user should have access to the project.

 The following arguments are required: